The Symphony of Sound: Elevating Your High-End Basement Home Theater

 - Introduce bass traps to tame low-frequency chaos.

-- Incorporate diffusers for smooth sound propagation.
+- Incorporate diffusers for seamless sound propagation.

 - Deploy acoustic panels for pristine audio clarity.